2025 Mid-American Conference baseball tournament

-The 2025 Mid-American Conference baseball tournament will be held from May 21 through 25 at Crushers Stadium in Ohio, Ohio.
-The top six regular season finishers of the conference's eleven teams will meet in the double-elimination tournament.
+The 2025 Mid-American Conference baseball tournament was the postseason baseball tournament for the Mid-American Conference for the 2025 NCAA Division I baseball season, held from May 21–25 at Crushers Stadium in Avon, Ohio.
+Miami earned the conference's automatic bid to the 2025 NCAA Division I baseball tournament.

 Seeding and format

 The top six finishers of the league's eleven teams qualify for the double-elimination tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.